Climbing in Manikia: The Low-Down on the Unspoiled Greek Paradise

 Climbing Manikia Paralia sector

-It’s best to have a car to get by.
-Or a bike.
+It’s best to have a car.
+Or at the very least, a bike.
 Public transport is limited – there’s a bus that runs from Athens to Kymi, and there is sometimes a mini bus between Manikia and Konistres.
 That’s it.
-Not to mention that there’s a bit of driving involved to get to the crags.
+While it’s possible to walk to the sectors at Mpougazi and to sectors like Ilona Cave from Vrisi, which we often did, the other sectors do require a car to get to.

 Getting around